KQM-git/TCL/docs/combat-mechanics/frames.md

 **Animation cancel:** Performing an action to reduce the recovery frames of an attack.
 **Grayout:** When an icon turns gray indicating that the button can't be pressed.
-**Hitlag:** Character getting "frozen" while the enemies and environment continue moving.
+**Hitlag:** The character getting "frozen" while the enemies and environment continue moving.
 **Hitmark:** When a "splash" appears at the point of contact between the weapon and the enemy.
 **Multi-hit:** An attack that consists of 2 or more hits that cannot be performed separately.
-**MV:** Also known as Motion Value, synonym of Talent Multiplier.
+**MV:** Also known as Motion Value, a synonym of Talent Multiplier.
 **MV/s:** Motion Value in relation to time \(in seconds\).
 **Neutral position:** Character standing with the weapon behind their back.
-**Recovery:** Time in-between hitmark and start of the following animation.
+**Recovery:** Time in-between hitmark and the start of the following animation.
-**Release:** When a ranged attack is released from the character.
+**Release:** When a projectile attack is released from the character.
 This is used instead of the hitmark because it's not affected by travel time.

 ## Animations